rensoftoss/broadcast-messages/README.md

 The list messages REST endpoint is also implemented for retrieving in JSON format all the messages that are persisted in the database.
 The messages are also be pushed through Websockets for listening browser clients at the time the message was received on the add message REST endpoint.
 A simple HTML page is availabe to show the real time message delivery on the connected browser clients.
+Only the last message which is sent will be displayed.

 ## Installation